War crimes in the Russo-Ukrainian war (2022–present): Sexual violence

 As of 5 July 2022, the UN Human Rights Monitoring Mission in Ukraine had verified 28 cases of conflict-related sexual violence, including rape, gang rape, torture, forced public stripping, and threats of sexual violence.
 OHCHR reported that 11 cases, including rape and gang rape, were committed by Russian armed forces and law enforcement.
-In addition, due to the limited communication, especially with areas under Russian or separatist control (such as Mariupol) and contested cities, a major barrier to verification of cases remain access, the exact number of sexual violence cases have been difficult to track or respond to in a timely manner.
+In addition, due to the limited communication, especially with areas under Russian or separatist control (such as Mariupol) and contested cities, a major barrier to verification of cases remains access, the exact number of sexual violence cases has been difficult to track or respond to in a timely manner.
 Reports of sexual violence have been reported to Ukrainian and international authorities, law enforcement officials and media personnel as Russian troops have withdrawn.

 A 52-year-old woman was taken by Russian soldiers in occupied Izium and repeatedly raped while her husband was beaten.
 She, along with her husband, was arrested on 1 July and was taken to a small shed which served as a torture room.
 The Russian soldiers put bags over their heads and threatened them, afterwards, they forcibly undressed her, groped her, and told her that they would send photos of the activity to her family members to humiliate her and them.
 The woman was then raped repeatedly by the commander of the unit for the next three days, while simultaneously the other Russian soldiers beat her husband in a nearby garage.
 The rapist would then describe the assault to the husband.
 She attempted suicide by hanging, but failed.
 Subsequently, the Russian soldiers tortured her with electric shocks and humiliated her.
 The Russian commander also obtained the woman's bank number and stole the funds out of her account.
 The woman and her husband were released on 10 July when they were dumped blindfolded by the Russians at a nearby gas station.
 They managed to escape to Ukrainian territory, and, after Izium was liberated in September, returned home.

 In late September 2022, a panel of investigators from the Independent International Commission of Inquiry on Ukraine released a statement which said that the commission has "documented cases in which children have been raped, tortured, and unlawfully confined" and labeled these as war crimes.
 The same report also referenced children being killed and injured by Russia's indiscriminate attacks as well as forced separation from family and kidnapping.